AbnerZheng/mini-lsm/mini-lsm-starter/README.md

 ### day 5
 #### Test Your Understanding
 * Consider the case that a user has an iterator that iterates the whole storage engine, and the storage engine is 1TB large, so that it takes ~1 hour to scan all the data.
 What would be the problems if the user does so?
 (This is a good question and we will ask it several times at different points of the tutorial...)

+### day 6
+#### Test Your Understanding
+* What happens if a user requests to delete a key twice?
+* How much memory (or number of blocks) will be loaded into memory at the same time when the iterator is initialized?